-Preventive Maintenance Ensuring reliability through preventive measures By Swaati Ketkar reventive maintenance, simply means to maintain an aircraft to prevent further damage."
+Unlocking the Secrets of Preventive Maintenance Ensuring reliability through preventive measures By Swaati Ketkar reventive maintenance, simply means to maintain an aircraft to prevent further damage."
 However, a little bit more research and reading into the topic seems to have opened up a whole new chapter on the subject.
 Many questions arise, like 'Who actually is authorised to perform preventive maintenance on aircraft?' and 'Is scheduled maintenance the same as preventive maintenance and if not, what is the difference?'
 These and many other associated questions sprung up during my research for this topic.
 So, let us deep dive into the technical intricacies of preventive maintenance to protect your aircraft from unforeseen problems in new year.
 What is Preventive Maintenance - Airline, OEM, MRO explains In simple terms, preventive maintenance is any maintenance tasks like for example - inspection, repair or replacement that are carried out at particular intervals either as recommended by the manufacturer (OEM) or based on the airline's in-service experience.
 These works are planned before they occur and then executed at a previously scheduled time.
-Interestingly, preventive maintenance does not require repair, replacement or assembly of a complex aircraft component.
-"Preventive maintenance is the long list of permitted tasks where the user can replace the aircrafts components without complex assembly operations and is done regularly to prevent major functional and structural problems," says Oliver Boro, Technical Consultant, Engines, AMROS Global (AMROS).
+Usual preventive maintenance tasks include: